atelierdumobile/AppXperienceFramework/README.md

 ``` ruby
 pod 'AppXperience', :head
 ```
-#### Add font support
-You need to edit the plist to support a custom font.
-Add an entry with key:`UIAppFonts` (or `Fonts provided by application` if you are not using the raw key) and set as `itemx` value:`AppXperience.bundle/Passing Notes.ttf`.
-That's all.

 ### Normal Installation
 - Add `AppXperience.framework` and `AppXperience.bundle` to your project.
 - In `Build Phases`, make sure its listed in `Link Binary With Libraries`, along with: